 One Championship’s rendition of The Apprentice is the first of its kind, featuring contestants who are more than just business-minded leaders

-The warrior spirit of Chatri Sityodtong, CEO of martial arts organisation One Championship, is almost impossible to tame even when he’s outside the ring.
-Even a global pandemic hasn’t stopped the entrepreneur from being the face of One Championship’s very first edition of The Apprentice, a widely celebrated reality TV programme that puts a group of contestants’ business skills to the test.
-Sityodtong, who is also part of Robb Report Singapore’s community of Thought Leaders, is in search of a new protégé.
-And among thousands of applicants who were vying for the spot, only 16 candidates were chosen to duke it out in the Lion City in late 2020.
+Even a global pandemic hasn’t stopped Sityodtong from being the face of One Championship’s very first edition of The Apprentice, a widely celebrated reality TV programme that puts a group of contestants’ business skills to the test.
+Sityodtong, who is also part of Robb Report Singapore’s community of Thought Leaders, had been in search of a new protégé – and Ramella has proved her worth to fill the position.
+In fact, she’s also been appointed as the chief of staff of the martial arts promoter.

-The competition, lasting over 13 episodes, clearly isn’t for the average Joe.
+The competition clearly wasn’t for the average Joe.
 Sityodtong himself admits that he would most likely be defeated if he was a participant.

 How has being a part of this global TV show been for you?